crazy-max/diun/README.md

 ## Features

+* :new: Watch images used by currently running containers
 * Allow to watch a full Docker repository and report new tags
 * Include and exclude filters with regular expression for tags
 * Internal cron implementation through go routines